Home > Health Encyclopedia

 Many people with PAD do not have symptoms.
 When symptoms do occur, leg cramp pain (intermittent claudication) is the main symptom.
 At first, this symptom occurs with predictable amounts of exercise (walking a certain distance, up a hill or stairs), and disappears when at rest.
 When PAD becomes more severe, symptoms can include:

-Treatment for PAD includes both lifestyle measures and medications that help reduce symptoms and prevent disease progression.
+Treatment for PAD includes lifestyle measures, medications that help reduce symptoms and prevent disease progression, and surgery.
 These include:

 Peripheral artery disease (PAD) occurs when the arteries in the extremities (usually legs and feet, sometimes arms and hands) become clogged with fat, cells, and other substances, which accumulate and harden into plaque.
 The build-up of plaque causes the arteries to become narrow and stiff, obstructing blood flow.
 This hardening and narrowing of the arteries is called atherosclerosis.
 (Atherosclerosis that affects arteries to the heart and brain is the major process leading to heart disease and stroke.)